jneug/typst-finite/src/draw.typ

   // No extra positional arguments from the style sink util.assert.no-pos(style)

-  // TODO: (jneug) allow labels with math or content

   // Name of two states required util.assert.all-of-type(str, from, to) let name = from.split(".").last() + "-" + to.split(".").last()